 It was such an insane experience, I find it actually hard to describe.
 I am so proud of myself, I went out of my comfort zone and tackled it head on.
 I have the t-shirt the head band and the bruises to prove it!!I have learnt that I am actually quite tough, and taking part in Tough Mudder has taught me that I won’t break if I try new things and it’s okay to step outside of the comfort zone.

-I would definitely recommend to anyone, it’s an amazing experience!
+I would definitely recommend it to anyone, it’s an amazing experience!
 However I won’t be going back to get that second headband!!!
+EVER!!

 What an experience!
 Tough Mudder you certainly live up to your name!!